Amanda Brown (singer)

-Early life
+Early life and education

 Amanda Leah Brown was born on June 4, in the Bronx, New York, the oldest of three children.
 She is Puerto-Rican/Jamaican.
 She began singing at her local church in the Bronx at the age of six.
 At the age of 12, Brown decided to audition for the prestigious New York performing arts school, Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
 There she was introduced to a world of music: classical, jazz, pop, and rock.
 With a background in gospel music, Brown began to explore other music genres and experiment with her own singing/songwriting style.

 At the age of 18, Brown attended Howard University in Washington, D.C.
 After her first year of college, she decided to return to New York to pursue a career in music and transferred to Baruch College.

 Amanda's younger sister, Samara performed on the 21st season of The Voice.
 John Legend and Ariana Grande turned their chairs and she chose John Legend as her coach.